logo image

 The Visitor Centre gives information on the Pass of Killiecrankie, such as how it was formed, wildlife, and the famous Jacobite victory here over Government Troops during the first Jacobite Rising.

-The Woodland Walk down to the Soldiers Leap can be steep in places and takes about 15 minutes.
+The Woodland Walk down to the Soldiers Leap can be steep in places, taking about 15 minutes.
 There are a few seating areas with great views along the Path.

 The Main Attraction is at the bottom of the trail where the Path reaches the River Garry.
 There is a viewing area at Rocks where a Government Soldier had to jump across to get away from persuing Jacobite's.